qiaokaki/AedatTools/README.md

 The resulting structures are named 'aedat' and are usually both an input and sometimes the output of functions.

 These structures contain up to four branches at the top level: importParams, exportParams, info and data.
-The data branch contains the actual event data, separated according to data type, following the conventions used in the aedat3 file format.
+The data branch contains the actual event data, separated according to data type, following the conventions used in the aedat3 file format. info contains various meta data, including data held in the header lines of the file.
+Any xml contained in the header lines of a file is stored in the info.xml field.

 ExportAedat2, ExportAedat3 and ExportRosBag functions export the data in a structure to the corresponding file format.